 The Complete Guide to Core French Grammar Topics

-Without grammar, the building blocks of the French language would lack order, finesse and their well-loved prestige.
+Without grammar, French wouldn’t be so beautiful.
+The building blocks and structure of the French language would lack order, finesse and its well-loved prestige.

-And although language learners tend to find grammar intimidating, the topic hardly deserves its bad rap.
+And although French language learners tend to find grammar intimidating, the topic hardly deserves its bad rap.

-In fact, French grammar isn’t too difficult to grasp in its entirety.
+In fact, French grammar isn’t that difficult to grasp.